-S PFI Schemes - School Buildings Maintenance and Other Facilities and equipment) was balanced by the recognition of a liability for amounts due to the scheme operator to pay for the capital investment.
+R Service Concession Arrangements - School Buildings and Other Facilities was balanced by the recognition of a liability for amounts due to the scheme operator to pay for the capital investment.

-The Council carries the assets used under PFI contracts on its Balance Sheet as part of Property, Plant and Equipment.

-The original recognition of these assets at fair value (based on the cost to purchase the property, plant
+The Council carries the assets used under PFI or Service Concession contracts on its Balance Sheet as part of Property, Plant and Equipment.
+The original recognition of these assets at fair value (based on the cost to purchase the property, plant and equipment)

-The accounting treatment of the PFI scheme is in accordance with IFRIC12 Service Concession Arrangements.
+The accounting treatment of the contractual arrangements are in accordance with IFRIC12 Service Concession Arrangements.

-T Property, Plant and Equipment
+S Property, Plant and Equipment